SHAOLIN CLASSES:

 Are there any Tai Chi weapons?

-At the Academy, we currently teach the Tai Chi Straightsword and that is learned after completion of the 36 movement set.
+At the Academy, we teach the Tai Chi Straightsword and Sabre (Broadsword).
+These are available to the Warrior Scholar Program students and Instructor Program students, and may be learned after completion of the 36 Step set.

 Back to top